 - Practicing veterinary medicine for over 36 years; adding holistic care for the last 17 years.

 I attended veterinary school at University of California at Davis, graduating in 1980.
 I practiced conventional veterinary medicine and surgery for nearly 20 years.
 I developed an interest in natural health care as a consequence of my own natural care following an illness I acquired while in the Peace Corps.
 My illness was not responding to conventional medical treatment, yet it resolved after attending an holistic treatment program in Phoenix, Arizona in 1985.
 From there, my interest in natural therapies—of a wide variety—multiplied.

-Those experiences led me to seek more training specifically in advanced veterinary acupuncture, herbology, and veterinary osteopathic manipulations, as well as nutrition I continued to see wonderful and often unexpected responses in the animals.
+These experiences lead me to seek further training in veterinary acupuncture, osteopathic manipulation, and herbs.
 I am always learning and growing in the role of veterinarian, and as a person.

 Credit Where Credit Is Due! — Gratitudes

 Everything I practice I learned from those who came before me and gave of themselves, their gifts, and knowledge.

 I am particularly forever grateful to Rod Raymond,L.Ac, and his wife Maggie O’Brien, that took me under their generous wings, getting me started in acupuncture and the use of laser therapies.
 Also, gratitudes to our dear family friend, Claire Heinritz, L.Ac, who helped deliver me into the use of Chinese Herbs (in addition to helping deliver our baby daughter).